vitalii-zahorodniuk/yii2-multilang/README.md

     ```
     , where you can change action theme (`THEME_BOOTSTRAP` - *by default* or [`THEME_ADMINLTE`][link-adminlte-extension])
     , view path and access to controls in index action.

+    This controller will control interface translations.

-1.  *(not necessary)* Add language selector widget into `header ul.nav`:
+1.  [*not necessary, only for adminlte theme*] Add language selector widget into `header ul.nav`:
     ```php
     <?= \xz1mefx\multilang\widgets\adminlte\HeaderDropDownSelector::widget() ?>
     ```

-    This controller will control interface translations.

 AdminLTE theme you can found in [`xz1mefx/yii2-adminlte` package][link-adminlte-extension].